JackDougherty/jack-site/_pages/educ308/syllabus.md

 - Each quiz may be taken only once, but only your 5 best scores of the semester (worth 5 points each) will be counted, for a total of 25 points.

 #### B. Research Project Stages
 - The purpose is to develop your skills in designing and conducting qualitative, quantitative, and historical research.
 Each of our research projects will be scaffolded into smaller stages, including guest evaluation by experts.
 Research Project 1 will be divided into 35 points, and Project 2 will be divided into 20 points, and a Final Reflective Essay on schooling-housing connections will be worth 10 points, for a total of 65 points.
+A 20 percent late penalty will be deducted for every 12-hour period beyond the deadline.
+Exceptions are granted only for documented health or family emergencies.

 #### C. Leadership and Participation
 - The purpose is to develop your discussion leadership skills and promote active learning with accountability.